NBISweden/LTS-BiodiversityAnalysisCAO/README.md

 The workflow behaviour can be set using an external config file in `YAML` format.
 A default config file is supplied under `config/config.yml`.

+The two primary input parameters for the workflow are

+- a samples file listing the samples to be analysed and
+- a `mappings:` entry in the config file specifying which reference databases (genomes and/or marker genes) to use for mapping and taxonomic profiling

 ### Samples file
 The samples to be used in the workflow should be specified in a comma-separated file that you point to with the config parameter